 This guidance should be read in conjunction with The Employment Based Teacher Training Scheme 2020 which sets out the statutory requirements of the scheme.

-- Secondary places will be supported with a training grant of up to £4,500 and a salary grant contribution of 50% of point 1 on the unqualified teacher pay scale (as set by the School Teachers Pay and Conditions (Wales) Document 2020) for English medium placements; a 55% contribution will be made for Welsh medium placements
+Secondary places will be supported with a training grant of up to £4,500 and a salary grant contribution of 50% of point 1 on the unqualified teacher pay scale (as set by the School Teachers Pay and Conditions (Wales) Document for the relevant year) for English medium placements; a 55% contribution will be made for Welsh medium placements.

 Applications to the Salaried PGCE